Our law firm was founded by former prosecutors, who bring a unique set of skills and experience to each and every case we handle.

 Nima is frequently interviewed by the media for his in-depth expertise and knowledge.

 We Treat You Like Family.
 It’s How We’re Different.

 Top California DUI Lawyers / 24-7 Available To Help

 Fewer Clients.
 Better Service & Results.

 We firmly believe that each and every client deserves the best possible legal representation.
 We take on fewer clients than most firms, because we want to provide the most possible attention, and best results, for clients we service.

 Flexible Payment Plans

-H&M is one of the few dui law firms in California that offers flexible payment programs.
+H&M is one of the few dui law firms in California that offers flexible payment loan programs.
 That means, you can hire us, without having to worry about money.
 We firmly believe finances should never stop you from getting the dui lawyer you wish.